developer-zebra/developer-zebra-site/src/oemconfig/10-2/faq/index.md

 ###Q: What are Managed Configurations?

-**A: Managed Configurations are a standard feature of Android Enterprise whereby any application that is installed on an Android device can choose to expose a set of name/value pairs that can be used to configure selected aspects of that application**.
+**A: Managed Configurations (MCs) are a standard feature of Android Enterprise whereby any application that is installed on an Android device can choose to expose a set of name/value pairs that can be used to configure selected aspects of that application**.

 -----

 ###Q: What is a Managed Configuration schema?

-**A: A Managed Configuration schema is a means by which an application that chooses to expose Managed Configurations defines the set of Managed Configurations that it supports**.
-The Managed Configuration schema allows an entity, such as an Enterprise Mobility Management system (EMM) to:
+**A: A Managed Configuration schema is a means by which an application that chooses to expose MCs defines the set of MCs that it supports**.
+The MC schema allows an entity, such as an Enterprise Mobility Management system (EMM) to:

 1. Determine whether the application does or does not expose any Managed Configurations, so the EMM knows if any configuration of the application is possible.
 2. Identify the set of Managed Configurations that are exposed by the application, so the EMM knows what configurations can be controlled for the application.